lokalized/lokalized-java/README.md

 }
 ```

-That extra structure pays off when a phrase needs several agreement dimensions.
-A Spanish baseball translation can select gender-specific fragments such as `uno`/`una`, `jugadores`/`jugadoras`, and plural forms independently, while German address text can select `Herr`, `Herrn`, or `Frau` from the same selector-driven placeholder rules.
+That extra structure lets translators keep individual grammatical choices close to the words they affect.
 Cardinality ranges use CLDR plural-range data, and phonetic choices such as English `a`/`an` or Spanish `el agua` use an application-supplied [`PhoneticResolver`](https://javadoc.lokalized.com/com/lokalized/PhoneticResolver.html).
+When an entire message depends on several values at once, use ordered `alternatives` or have application code choose a purpose-specific translation key.

 Use the standard JDK formatters for dates, times, numbers, percentages, and currency.
 Consider ICU MessageFormat/MF2 or Fluent when your team already has those translation workflows and needs broad ecosystem tooling.
 Consider gettext when PO-file tooling and translator workflows are the main constraint.
 Lokalized is strongest when the hard part is runtime agreement across plural, gender, case, range, definiteness, classifier, formality, clusivity, animacy, or phonetic forms.